How PPP Loans Are Tied to Fraudulent Political Contributions

 Hearing Health Care of Louisiana Inc, owned by family member Ryan Templet, received $186,812 from the Paycheck Protection Program.
 After receiving the taxpayer backed funds, Ryan Templet issued $5000 to Ricky Templet’s political campaign.

 These funds were meant for struggling businesses.
 Generous campaign contributions just before or after receiving disaster assistance raises concerns about the legitimacy of their need for assistance.
-“It suggests the entities misled the SBA to obtain government funds and should be required to repay the taxpayers.
-Fraud schemes such as this are the costliest for the taxpayers.” a spokesperson for the agency said.
+“It suggests the entities misled the SBA to obtain government funds and should be obligated to repay the taxpayers.
+Fraud schemes like this are the costliest for the taxpayers.” a spokesperson for Motion to Quash said.

 Most Egregious Abuses of the PPP

-Two of the most egregious abuses of the Paycheck Protection Program, according to the analysis, were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.
+The M2Q analysis identified two major abuses of the Paycheck Protection Program.
+These were Adams & Reese Law Firm and Harvey Gulf International Marine LLC.

 Recouping Stolen Pandemic Loan Funds